-Nate: The CMP shall be sent to Transpower at transmission.corridor@transpower.co.nz.
+Note: The CMP shall be sent to Transpower at transmission.corridor@transpower.co.nz.

-- 26. The CMP must include the following (but is not limited to): - a) The name, experience and qualifications of the person/s nominated by the consent holder to supervise the implementation of, and adherence to, the CMP. - b) Details of the contractor's liability insurance held to cover any costs, direct or indirect, associated with any damage to the Ashburton - Timaru A (ASH-TIM-A) and the Ashburton - Timaru B (ASH-TIM-B) 110 kV National Grid transmission lines and support structures, directly or indirectly caused by works undertaken to give effect to this consent. - c) Construction drawings, plans, procedures, methods and measures to demonstrate that all construction activities undertaken on the site will meet the safe distances within the New Zealand Electrical Code of Practice for Electrical Safe Distances 2001 (NZECP 34: 2001) or any subsequent revision of the code; and the recommendations within the Electrical Clearance Report "Report on Road and Building Clearances for Seadown Development, Washdyke Road, Timaru", Issue 1 by LineTech Limited, dated 2 November 2018; including (but not limited to) those relating to: - ii) Excavation and Construction near Poles (Section 2): - Building to conductor clearances (Section 3); - iv) Ground to conductor clearances (Section 4); - v) Mobile Plant to conductor clearances (Section 5); and - vi) People to conductor clearances (Section 9). - id) Details of any areas that are "out of bounds" during construction and/or areas within which additional management measures are required, such as fencing off, entry and exit hurdles, maximum height limits, or where a safety observer may be required (a safety observer will be at the consent holder's cost.
+- 26. The CMP must include the following (but is not limited to): - a) The name, experience and qualifications of the person/s nominated by the consent holder to supervise the implementation of, and adherence to, the CMP. - b) Details of the contractor's liability insurance held to cover any costs, direct or indirect, associated with any damage to the Ashburton - Timaru A (ASH-TIM-A) and the Ashburton - Timaru B (ASH-TIM-B) 110 kV National Grid transmission lines and support structures, directly or indirectly caused by works undertaken to give effect to this consent. - c) Construction drawings, plans, procedures, methods and measures to demonstrate that all construction activities undertaken on the site will meet the safe distances within the New Zealand Electrical Code of Practice for Electrical Safe Distances 2001 (NZECP 34: 2001) or any subsequent revision of the code; and the recommendations within the Electrical Clearance Report "Report on Road and Building Clearances for Seadown Development, Washdyke Road, Timaru", Issue 1 by LineTech Limited, dated 2 November 2018; including (but not limited to) those relating to: - ii) Excavation and Construction near Poles (Section 2); - iii) Building to conductor clearances (Section 3); - iv) Ground to conductor clearances (Section 4); - v) Mobile Plant to conductor clearances (Section 5); and - vi) People to conductor clearances (Section 9). - d) Details of any areas that are "out of bounds" during construction and/or areas within which additional management measures are required, such as fencing off, entry and exit hurdles, maximum height limits, or where a safety observer may be required (a safety observer will be at the consent holder's cost.

-- Demonstrate how the existing transmission lines and support structures will remain accessible during and after construction activities; - f) Demonstrate how the effects of dust (including any other material potentially resulting from construction activities able to cause material damage beyond normal wear and tear) on the transmission lines will be managed; - Demonstrate how changes to the drainage patterns, runoff characteristics and stormwater will avoid adverse effects on the foundations of any support structure: - h) Demonstrate how construction activities that could result in ground vibrations and/or ground instability will be managed to avoid causing damage to the transmission lines, including support structures. - Details of proposed contractor training for those working near the transmission (2) The second of the secon

-- All works/activities are to be undertaken in accordance with the approved CMP.
-27. - 28.
-Prior to 224(c) certification the Alpine Energy transmission lines shall be relocated underground.
+- e) Demonstrate how the existing transmission lines and support structures will remain accessible during and after construction activities; - f) Demonstrate how the effects of dust (including any other material potentially resulting from construction activities able to cause material damage beyond normal wear and tear) on the transmission lines will be managed; - g) Demonstrate how changes to the drainage patterns, runoff characteristics and stormwater will avoid adverse effects on the foundations of any support structure; - h) Demonstrate how construction activities that could result in ground vibrations and/or ground instability will be managed to avoid causing damage to the transmission lines, including support structures. - i) Details of proposed contractor training for those working near the transmission lines. - 27.
+All works/activities are to be undertaken in accordance with the approved CMP. - 28.
+Prior to 224(c) certification the Alpine Energy transmission lines shall be relocated underground. - Access - All buildings, structures and vegetation must be located to ensure existing vehicle access is maintained to the Ashburton - Timaru A (ASH-TIM-A) and the Ashburton - Timaru B (ASH-TIM-B) 110 kV National Grid transmission line support structures.